 - For most commodities, repayments are due as you market your product.
 Payment is due within 30 calendar days of receipt of payment or 60 calendar days from delivery to buyer, whichever is earlier.
 You have 30 calendar days from your date of payment to submit proof of sale, but no later than the end of the production period.

-- For continuous flow advances, including all hog/weaner advances, repayments are due 12 months from the date of advance but no later than September 30, 2018, even if this date is less than 12 months.
+- For continuous flow advances repayments are due 12 months from the date of advance but no later than September 30, 2021, even if this date is less than 12 months.
 You have 30 calendar days from your date of payment to submit proof of sale but no later than September 30, 2021.
 Continuous flow advances are calculated on the minimum, consistent, number of marketable animals on the farm at one time.

 - Late payments, or payments without proof of sale, are permitted until the end of the production period (refer to your commodity’s forms for dates) but penalties will be applied.

 - Please call if you have any concerns about late payments or lack of proof of sale so we can let you know all of your options.

 - Any advance amount exceeding the interest free portion of $100,000.00 will be charged an interest rate of prime minus ¼% compounded.
 Interest will be collected with your final payment on or before the end of your production period.

 - As your repayments occur they are applied to the interest free loan portion first.

 How can you apply for the Advance Payments Program?

 - Complete the correct application below.
 Select the correct form for your company structure (Corporation/Partnership or Individual) and your commodity (Livestock or Storable/Non-Storable).
 You can also contact the ACMA office at 1-902-895-0581 with any inquiries.

 - We are now accepting applications for the 2020/21 APP year for Greenhouse, Maple Syrup and Christmas Tree production.
 Most other commodities open April 1, 2020, although Farm Raised Fur Advances cannot be issued before May 1, 2020.